World Partner Programs in Europe and Russia

 The London College of Fashion has a long tradition of providing specialized education for the fashion design and product development industries.
 Students take a full semester of courses in fashion design alongside other international and British students.
 Open only to fashion majors.

-Sciences Po offers advanced undergraduates and graduate students a broad-based education conveying multidisciplinary knowledge in social sciences within an international context.
+The Sciences Po program offers advanced undergraduates and graduate students a broad-based education conveying multidisciplinary knowledge in social sciences within an international context.
 It is located in one of Paris’s most famous districts, Saint Germain des Pres, which has been host to the literary and artistic life of Paris since the 17th century.
 Open only to undergraduates in the social sciences with 400-level French proficiency or previous study abroad experience in France.
 Open to graduate students studying international relations.

 The FU-BEST Freie University Berlin program is located at Freie Universität, one of Germany’s premier institutions of higher education.
 Most FU-BEST courses are taught in English, in such disciplines as cultural studies, art history, comparative literature, the European Union, German history, German and European politics, sociology/psychology, film studies, comparative religion, and philosophy.
 There is no German language pre-requisite to apply, but students are required to take a language course during the semester in Berlin.

-The Bard-Smolny Program in St. Petersburg is for students with an equivalent of four semesters of college-level Russian.
+This program is for students with an equivalent of four semesters of college-level Russian.
 Students usually take between 12 and 18 credits per semester, 9 of which are typically in the Russian as a Second Language Program.
 Students are able to chose from a variety of liberal arts courses taught at Smolny College; these classes are taught in Russian.
 Homestays with Russian families are available.